aayush-vish/aayush-vish/README.md

 **aayush-vish/aayush-vish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working at Script Foundation Mumbai Chapter as a Front end web developer.
+- 🔭 I’m a Certified Ethical Hacker and Front end Web Developer.
 - 🌱 I’m currently learning React Js, Data Structures and Algorithms in JAVA and Cyber Security.
 - 👯 I’m looking to collaborate in Web development and penetration testing.
 ### 👨👩 Social: